-SUPPLEMENTARY INFORMATION: We, the U.S. Fish and Wildlife Service (Service), make available the Renewable (Wind and Solar) Energy, Power Line, and Communication Tower Habitat Conservation Plan for the Lesser Prairiechicken; Colorado, Kansas, New Mexico, Oklahoma and Texas (HCP).
+SUPPLEMENTARY INFORMATION: We, the U.S. Fish and Wildlife Service (Service). make available the Oil and Gas Habitat Conservation Plan for the Lesser Prairiechicken; Colorado, Kansas, New Mexico, Oklahoma and Texas (HCP).
 The LPC Conservation LLC (applicant) has applied for an incidental take permit (ITP).
-If approved, the requested ITP would become effective and authorize incidental take of the lesser prairiechicken (Tympanuchus pallidicinctus; LEPC) should the LEPC become federally listed during the life of the ITP and HCP under the Endangered Species

-Act of 1973, as amended (ESA; 16 U.S.C.
+If approved, the requested ITP would become effective and authorize incidental take of the lesser prairiechicken (Tympanuchus pallidicinctus; LEPC) should the LEPC become federally listed during the life of the ITP and HCP under the Endangered Species Act of 1973, as amended (ESA; 16 U.S.C.
 1531 et seq.).

 We are considering issuing a section 10(a)(1)(B) ITP for the LEPC, a species that is not currently listed under the ESA, in response to the applicant's application and supporting HCP.
 While our 2016 revised HCP handbook (Handbook) provides guidance that an ITP and supporting HCP include at least one ESA-listed animal species, the issuance of this ITP could provide for LEPC conservation in several ways.
-First, the proposed HCP may meet the Service's conservation recommendation for the LEPC because it emphasizes avoidance and minimization, and focuses mitigation in areas that can serve as conservation strongholds for this species.
-Depending on enrollment, this mitigation strategy could help to preclude the need to list the LEPC or could help to recover the LEPC, if listing is warranted in the future.
-Second, the proposed HCP would provide taxpayer and industry savings in the use of one conservation planning strategy.
-In contrast, developing a CCAA prior to a future listing and developing an HCP, or multiple HCPs, after a potential future listing is inefficient for both the Federal agencies and industry participants.
-The proposed HCP would be more efficient because potential participants could enroll on a project-by-project basis either pre- or post a future listing.
+First, the proposed HCP may meet the Service's conservation recommendation for the LEPC because it emphasizes avoidance and minimization and focuses mitigation in areas that can serve as conservation strongholds for this species.
+Depending on enrollment, this mitigation strategy could help to preclude the need to list the LEPC or could help to recover the LEPC, if the LEPC is listed in the future.
+Second, the proposed HCP would provide taxpayer and industry savings in the use of an overarching conservation planning strategy.
+In contrast, the processes of developing a candidate conservation agreement with assurances (CCAA) prior to a future listing and then developing an HCP or multiple HCPs after a potential future listing would be inefficient for both the Federal agency and industry participants.
+The proposed HCP would be more efficient because potential participants could enroll on a project-by-project basis either before or after a potential future listing.
 This allows for greater, more consistent, and more predictable conservation efforts to be undertaken.
-Third, with this proposed HCP, the Service would issue a permit that does not go into effect until a future listing, if it occurs.
-This is the same as our practice for permits associated with CCAAs and ITPs associated with multi-species HCPs that include unlisted species.
-Finally, the proposed HCP also supports States' management ability of the unlisted species similar to CCAAs in that the proposed ITP does not become effective until such time that the covered species may be listed.
-Prelisting participation is voluntary for participants and provides the affected States continued regulatory authority regarding wildlife species.
+Third, with this proposed HCP, the Service would issue a permit that does not go into effect until a future listing, if one occurs.
+This is the same as our practice for permits associated with CCAAs, and ITPs associated with multi-species HCPs that include unlisted species.
+Although the permit would not go into effect until a future listing, if it occurs, participants would be required to implement all conservation activities identified within the HCP at the time they enroll, providing for prelisting conservation of the covered species.
+Finally, the proposed HCP would support States' ability to manage the unlisted species, similar to how a CCAA would support this, in that the proposed ITP does not become effective until such time that the covered species may be listed.
+Prelisting participation is voluntary for participants, and provides the affected States with continued regulatory authority regarding wildlife species.